Concordium/concordium-base/smart-contracts/README.md

-The random Wasm smart-contract generation is implemented in a [fork](https://github.com/Concordium/wasm-tools) of the [wasm-smith Wasm program generator](https://docs.rs/wasm-smith/0.4.1/wasm_smith/) and is described in a great [blog post](https://fitzgeraldnick.com/2020/08/24/writing-a-test-case-generator.html) by Nick Fitzerald.
+The random Wasm smart-contract generation is implemented in a [fork](https://github.com/Concordium/wasm-tools) of the [wasm-smith Wasm program generator](https://docs.rs/wasm-smith/0.4.1/wasm_smith/) which is described in a great [blog post](https://fitzgeraldnick.com/2020/08/24/writing-a-test-case-generator.html) by Nick Fitzerald.

 So far the fuzzer discovered three [bugs](wasm-chain-integration/fuzz/fixed_artifacts/interpreter), which we fixed.